ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 Kraus, Christina – MD, FAAD, Assistant Professor of Dermatology

 My research interests are in vulvar dermatoses, with an emphasis on vulvar lichen sclerosus and erosive lichen planus.
 This is an underserved part of medical care.
-My research goals include the following: 1) To better define the etiology and risk factors for various vulvar dermatoses, 2) Develop metrics to quantify disease severity and identify biomarkers (imaging and molecular) to measure disease activity (in both inflammatory and malignant disease), 3) Develop modalities to quantify disease burden utilizing patient reported outcomes 4) Perform comparative studies to determine optimal treatment modalities.https://www.faculty.uci.edu/profile.cfm?faculty_id=6795
+My research goals include the following: 1) To better define the etiology and risk factors for various vulvar dermatoses, 2) Develop metrics to quantify disease severity and identify biomarkers (imaging and molecular) to measure disease activity (in both inflammatory and malignant disease), 3) Develop modalities to quantify disease burden utilizing patient reported outcomes 4) Perform comparative studies to determine optimal treatment modalities.

 Kruggel, Frithjof – MD, PhD, Professor of Biomedical Engineering

 I have MD and PhD degrees, am a trained neurologist, and work in neuroimaging data analysis.
-I have been the BME liason to the MSTP for eight years.
+I have been the BME liaison to the MSTP for eight years.
 Research in the SIP Lab focuses on understanding the relation between structures and functions of the human brain.
 Recent neuroimaging methods (anatomical and functional MRI, emission tomography, electro- and magneto-encephalography) make an unprecedented view on brain functioning possible.
 Quantitative information hidden in neuroimaging data are revealed by new signal and image processing algorithms.
+Long-term work in the SIP Laboratory focuses on the following aims:

 • to quantify properties of anatomical brain structures as revealed by MRI,